ryan-rushton/dotfiles/README.md

 The only manual step needed after the install script has run is to install the font into settings.
 There is an installer script that comes with the fonts but it doesn't have the desired result.

-- Go to `Settings -> Personalisation -> Fonts`
+- Go to the nerd fonts directory.
+- Select the fonts to install.
-- Click `Browse and install fonts`
+- Right click and select more options.
-- Get desired `ttf` font files from the `nerd-fonts` repo that was cloned inside this.
-The windows compatible fonts for Normal and Retina should be enough.
+- Install for all users.
 - Restarting terminals and or vscode should now use the desired fonts.

 ## Ubuntu